 This year, the format of CrossFit Games 2019 has changed dramatically by Greg Glassman Quotes.
 Upcoming changes were announced in August, immediately after the Games.
-But only six months later, innovations became clear in details.
+But only six months later, innovations became clear in detail.

 I will not list them.
 Now there is already a lot of information, both in the original and in translation.
 You can read the article Innovations in the season CrossFit Games 2019.
 I want to reflect on the causes and possible consequences.